 The local church is God’s primary method for people to be nurtured and enabled to live a God-centered life.
 Those who commit to a local church are called to serve and support the mission of that church in all ways possible.
 Grace Fellowship is led by a group of godly men chosen from within our Church to lead in God-centered, Spirit dependent ministries and living.

-It is important to recognize and model the priorities that God’s Word places in baptism and taking Communion.
-Therefore, we hold to the practice of water baptism and regular observing Communion.
+It is important to recognize and model the priorities that God’s Word places on baptism and taking the Lord’s Supper.
+Therefore, we hold to the practice of water baptism and the regular observation of the Lord’s Supper.
 We do not believe that either of these practices are prerequisites for salvation, but that they serve as a demonstration of our living trust and hope that rests in Christ.

 Jesus Christ’s Return